Nikinayzer/romaji2kanji/README.md

 ## Contributing

-We welcome contributions to make Romaji2Kanji even better!
+I welcome contributions to make Romaji2Kanji even better!
 Here’s how you can contribute:

 1. **Fork the repository**.
 2. **Create a new branch**: